Master/Slave Synchronization and Clusters

 The scope of the master/slave feature is to automate synchronization of SSH server settings between SSH servers.
 It is intended for use in environments where administrators would like to apply settings changes on one server (the master), and have the changes automatically propagate to others (slaves).
 The master/slave feature does not interact with solutions for server monitoring or load balancing.
 If your deployment requires e.g. load balancing, you will need an external solution for that.

-Configuring Master/Slave SynchronizationMaster/slave synchronization is configured through the Site type setting in the Bitvise SSH Server Control Panel (top right corner of the Server tab).
+Configuring Master/Slave SynchronizationMaster/slave synchronization is configured through the Instance type setting in the Bitvise SSH Server Control Panel (top right corner of the Server tab).
 The following steps are required:

 - On the master server: